X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Thomson thick media

-We build upon the results from the previous section, and thus, adopt similar assumptions.
-Here too, we assume $n\lesssim10^{15}\rm ~cm^{-3}$, and that the column density is dominated by the matter in the vicinity of the inner radius, $r_{in}$, and the hydrogen is fully ionized.
-We also require some conditions specific for this regime; we assume here that the time it takes the radiation to diffuse through the medium in the Thomson thick regime is short relative to the time it takes the state of the system to change, and consider Thomson optical depths of $1\lesssim\tT\lesssim 100$, though the results below, when used with $\tT=1$, should be valid also for $\tT\lesssim1$, and we expect most of our results here will also hold for larger Thomson optical depths.
+We build upon the results from the previous section; thus, we adopt similar assumptions.
+Here too, we assume $n\lesssim10^{15}\rm ~cm^{-3}$ and that the column density is dominated by the matter in the vicinity of the inner radius, $r_{in}$, with the hydrogen fully ionized.
+We also require some conditions specific to this regime; we assume here that the time it takes for radiation to diffuse through the medium in the Thomson thick regime is short relative to the time it takes for the state of the system to change, and we consider Thomson optical depths of $1\lesssim\tT\lesssim 100$.
+However, the results below, when used with $\tT=1$, should also be valid for $\tT\lesssim1$, and we expect that most of our results here will also hold also for $\tT\gtrsim 100$.

-Note that for a large enough optical depths, the matter and radiation will always approach thermal equilibrium, and the transmitted spectrum will approach black-body radiation.
+Note that for sufficiently large optical depths, matter and radiation will always approach thermal equilibrium, and the transmitted spectrum will approach black-body radiation.
 The details of the transition to this state are beyond the scope of this work.
 However, we can outline some cases in which this is expected.
-For example, if significant absorption is expected (the conditions for this are described below in Tables \ref{tab:reflective} and \ref{tab:reprossesing}) and $\tT\gtrsim 10$, the combination of Compton degradation and photo-absorption leads to a reprocessing of all the energy in X-ray, and possibly to thermal equilibrium.
-If the emission is expected to be transferred unabsorbed, free-free and Compton effects need to be considered, to check when free-free absorption becomes significant enough for the matter to reach thermal equilibrium.
+For example, if significant absorption is expected (the conditions for this are described below in Tables \ref{tab:reflective} and \ref{tab:reprossesing}) and $\tT\gtrsim 10$, the combination of Compton degradation and photo-absorption leads to a reprocessing of all the energy in X-rays and possibly to thermal equilibrium.
+If the emission is expected to be transferred unabsorbed, free-free and Compton effects need to be considered to determine when free-free absorption becomes significant enough for the matter to reach thermal equilibrium.

-Below, we start by discussing the effect of electron scattering and generalize the absorption model to the Thomson thick case.
-We follow by discussing the additional changes to the spectrum due to Compton heating, Comptonization, and Compton degradation.
+Below, we start by discussing the effect of electron scattering and generalizing the absorption model to the Thomson thick case.
+We follow by discussing the additional changes to the spectrum due to Compton effects.
 Finally, we consider the boundary conditions for photons scattered back towards the source and treat each of the two considered boundaries in detail.